 My treatment has left me with chronic graft vs. host disease of the skin, mouth, eyes, and liver as well as permanent alopecia (they say your hair will grow back, but I got so unlucky!).
-I am passionate about supporting research that can make not only make our treatments more effective, but also leave patients with fewer lasting effects.
+I am passionate about supporting research that can not only make our treatments more effective, but also leave patients with fewer lasting effects.
+I am currently working on setting up a hero fund dedicated toward research on young adult survivorship and chronic GVHD (https://www.stbaldricks.org/fundraisers/mypage/3301/2018).
 Thank you for supporting St. Baldrick's and their commitment to childhood cancer research!